explosion/spaCy/website/docs/usage/examples.md

 ### Training spaCy's Dependency Parser {#parser}

-This example shows how to update spaCy's dependency parser, starting off with an existing, pre-trained model, or from scratch using a blank `Language` class.
+This example shows how to update spaCy's dependency parser, starting off with an existing, pretrained model, or from scratch using a blank `Language` class.

 ```python
 https://github.com/explosion/spaCy/tree/master/examples/training/train_parser.py